TristanWebber/garage_monitor/esp_rs_no_std/README.md

 cargo generate esp-rs/esp-template
 ```

 This uses a series of prompts to create a partially configured project.
 When prompted, select a name for the project, select the target (ESP32C3 in this case) and do not enter the advanced configuration menu.
-If prompted to run `cargo fmt`, select no because this may result in failure if this is not already installed on your system.
+If prompted to run `cargo fmt`, choose yes if you like, however if this is your first time, it will probably be a little slower because it will need to download dependencies.
 If everything executes correctly, you'll have a template project ready to build.
 If you want to make sure your toolchain is working properly and you want to see rust running on your board ASAP, you can simply enter the project directory and use the `cargo run` command:

 ```bash
 cd esp_rs_no_std
 cargo run
 ```

-This will build, flash and monitor.
+This will build, flash and monitor the template 'hello world' application.
 The tool will autodetect the device.
 Like the esp-idf and platform io tools used in previous projects, we can explicitly pass arguments if required, and this project will show some of those options as it progresses.

 ## Reading a GPIO
 ### Simple periodic GPIO read
-Reading from a GPIO in a `no-std` project does not differ significantly from the `std` approach of the previous example.
+Reading from a GPIO in a `no-std` project has only minor differences to the `std` approach of the previous example.
 There is still a HAL (the `esp_hal` crate) to facilitate basic operations using an API, so we needn't worry about reading and writing from registers.
 The process still involves some basic configuration and then periodic reading of the GPIO:

 ```rs
 #![no_std]